php-istio/jwt-payload-extractor/README.md

 ## About

-This library help to extract trusted JWT payload from request forwarded by Istio Envoy proxy.
+This library help to extract trusted JWT payload from request forwarded by Istio Sidecar.
 It's based on [PSR-7 Server Request Message](https://www.php-fig.org/psr/psr-7/) ensures interoperability with other packages and frameworks.